Update for winter: President Schill has announced plans for winter term.

-As we look forward to welcoming new and returning students, we know you have questions about what living in the residence halls will look like this fall.
+At the guidance of the state and health authorities, we have been working hard on a comprehensive plan.
+As we look forward to welcoming new and returning students, we know you have questions about what living in the residence halls will look like this year.
 This page has resources and information that will help you prepare for move-in and life on campus.

 In addition to our increased cleaning protocols and guided signage to remind students how to stay safe, we will also be relying on our students and staff.
 As incoming Ducks you have a lot of power to act responsibly—for your own health and for the health of everyone in the community.